x1angli/priority-n-productivity/using_latex.md

         * Mac: https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/mac/mactex/MacTeX.pkg

-## Which TeX editor to choose?
+## What is a TeX editor?

 TeX editors differ from TeX compilers in that tex compilers turns .tex source files into .pdf targets, while TeX editors are usually WYSIWYG frontend UIs.
 TeX compilers are usually heavy-weight (say, 3GB or 4GB), while TeX editors are sometimes as lightweight as 50MB.

+Sometimes, a TeX system may ship with an out-of-the-box editor plus a compiler.
+For Tex Live as an instance, it ships with TeXwork as the editor

 There are two types of editors: dedicated ones and generic ones.
-* Dedicated TeX editors: TeXStudio, TeXworks, WinEdt, TeXmaker, XeLaTeX
+* Dedicated TeX editors: TeXworks, WinEdt, TeXmaker, XeLaTeX
 * Generic editors (with TeX plugins/extensions): VIM, Emacs, VS Code, Sublime, Atom

+## Recommended systems / combinations

-The combination of __"Texlive + Texmaker"__ is recommended
+1. The combination of __"Texlive + Texmaker"__
 [Texmaker](http://www.xm1math.net/texmaker/) is a Free cross-platform JIT LaTeX editor.

+1. "TeXStudio + XeLaTeX" that are shipped in TeXStudio

 ## What online editors are there?